Astro0re/Bioinformatics/ABO Vs HBB.md

 ## Location Comparison
 Tabular diffrences between the two

+## Secondary Structure
+The secondary structures of this gene will be predicted using the USCF Chimera program

 ## 3D Structure Comparison
-3D structure using PYMol Bioinformatics tools
+3D structure